French cardinal says he abused 14-year-old girl 35 years ago

 The broad study released last year by an independent commission estimated that some 330,000 children were sexually abused over 70 years by priests or other church-related figures in France.

-The tally included an estimated 216,000 people abused by priests and other clerics, and the rest by church figures such as scout leaders and camp counselors.
-The estimates were based on broader research by France’s National Institute of Health and Medical Research into sexual abuse of children.
+The tally included an estimated 216,000 people abused by priests and other clerics and the rest by church figures such as scout leaders and camp counselors.
+The estimates were based on broader research by France’s National Institute of Health and Medical Research into the sexual abuse of children.

 The report described a “systemic” coverup by church officials and urged the French Catholic Church to respect the rule of law in France.